 CERN Technologist: Help with the maintenance and calibration of custom-built electronic equipment on the ATLAS experiment at CERN, a large scientific detector system for Elementary Particle Physics.
 The position will be located in Geneva, Switzerland and is a one year assignment.

-CERN Technologist: An individual is sought who will be responsible for helping with the maintenance and calibration of custom-built electronic equipment on the ATLAS experiment at CERN.
-This is a large scientific detector system for elementary particle physics.
-The is located in Geneva, Switzerland and has a term of one year.
+CERN Technologist: Help with the maintenance and calibration of custom-built electronic equipment on the ATLAS experiment at CERN, a large scientific detector system for Elementary Particle Physics.
+The position will be located in Geneva, Switzerland and is a one-year assignment.

 - Detector Calibration- Data from the calorimeter section of the detector is acquired from 20,000 analog readout channels.
 The response of the individual channels can be measured by injecting standardized test signals.
 These data must be analyzed to determine the calibration constants of each channel as well the proper operation over the full dynamic range of signal amplitudes.

 - This information must be monitored and updated on a weekly basis and anomalies diagnosed.